varuntaak/mongate/README.md

 ## Contributing
 Mongate is an effort to come up with simple, intiutive and complete apis to build a web application's database layer.

-Contribution is needed from the community as and when mongate need to evolve.
+Contribution is needed from the community as and when mongate needs to evolve.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).